Position: Stop Preaching and Start Practising Data Frugality for Responsible Development of AI: Environmental Impact Statement

 \section{Environmental Impact Statement}

 We track the energy consumption of our experiments using {\tt carbontracker}\footnote{https://github.com/saintslab/carbontracker}~\citep{anthony2020carbontracker}.
-The analysis in Section~\ref{sec:effect_accuracy} does not incur any noteworthy energy consumption as we aggregate numbers taken from \citet{he2024large} and \citet{tan2025data}.
-The experiments in Section~\ref{sec:effect_time_energy} take 113.66 hours and incur a total energy consumption of 71.02 kWh which is about \fpeval{round(71.02 * 473 * 1e-3, 2)} kgCO$_2$e.\footnote{We use the global average carbon intensity of 473 gCO$_2$e/kWh for 2024~\cite{owid_carbon_intensity_2023}.
-The actual numbers corresponding to the locations of our compute are retracted to facilitate anonymity and will be inserted in the camera-ready version of this paper.} The results of this experiments are reused for the experiment in Section~\ref{sec:model_training}.
-The energy consumption associated with using ChatGPT in the ImageNet analysis (see Appendix~\ref{app:imagenet}) remains unknown.
-Moreover, the experiments reported in Section~\ref{sec:bias} incur a total energy consumption of 0.24 kWh, which is about \fpeval{round(0.24 * 473, 0)} gCO$_2$e.
-This yields a total of \fpeval{round((71.02 * 473 + 0.24 * 473) * 1e-3, 2)} kgCO$_2$e for this position paper. \looseness=-1
+The analysis in Section~\ref{sec:effect_accuracy} incurs negligible energy consumption, as we aggregate numbers from \citet{he2024large} and \citet{tan2025data}.
+The experiments in Section~\ref{sec:effect_time_energy} consume 71 kWh (114 hours), corresponding to \fpeval{round(71.02 * 36 * 1e-3, 2)} kgCO$_2$e using the Swedish average carbon intensity of 36 gCO$_2$e/kWh for 2024~\cite{owid_carbon_intensity_2025}.
+These results are reused for the experiment in Section~\ref{sec:model_training}.
+The experiments in Section~\ref{sec:bias} consume 0.24 kWh, corresponding to \fpeval{round(0.24 * 143, 0)} gCO$_2$e, using the Danish average carbon intensity of 143 gCO$_2$e/kWh for 2024~\cite{owid_carbon_intensity_2025}.
+Excluding the unknown cost of using ChatGPT for the ImageNet analysis (Appendix~\ref{app:imagenet}), this position paper incurs a total of \fpeval{round((71.02 * 36 + 0.24 * 143) * 1e-3, 2)} kgCO$_2$e. \looseness=-1